The Light of the Sun: Background

-Recording
+Recording and composition

 The album was recorded at several recording studios, including Fever Recording Studios in North Hollywood, 9th Street Studios and Threshold Sound & Vision in Santa Monica, Studio 609 and The Studio in Philadelphia, The Boom Boom Room in Burbank and The Village Studios in West Los Angeles.
 Scott worked with producers Terry Lewis, JR Hutson and Justice League for the album.
 Scott had first worked with Hutson on her previous album The Real Thing.

 In an interview for HitQuarters, Hutson said of Scott's approach to The Light of the Sun, "She's now in charge of a lot of different things and with it comes a lot of trials and tribulations, and I think her goal is to just give people a very realistic glimpse of where she is in her life right now."
 Scott has noted songs such as "Hear My Call" and "Quick" as reflective of the "darkest moments" in her life and has said that much of the album's music developed from studio jams and freestyle sessions.
 In an interview for Metro, she said of the "largely improvised" recording process:

 Release and promotion

 The album was released in the United States on June 21, 2011, on Scott's own imprint label, Blues Babe Records, distributed by Warner Bros.
 Records, her first release by the label.
 It is the first release under the distribution deal between Blues Babe and Warner Bros.
 It was released on June 27 in the United Kingdom.
 In the first week of release, the album debuted at number one on the Billboard 200, selling 135,000 copies in the US.
 It was her first number-one album there.
 It sold 55,000 copies the following week, and by May 2015, it had sold 479,000 copies.

 The album's first single, "So in Love" featuring Anthony Hamilton, was released on June 26.
 It spent nine weeks on the US Billboard Hot R&B/Hip-Hop Songs, peaking at number 10 on the chart, one week on the Billboard Hot 100, peaking at number 97, and three weeks on Billboard's Radio Songs, peaking at number 71 on the chart.
+The song also charted in Japan, peaking at number 68.
 This had been preceded by the April release of "Shame" on Scott's SoundCloud account, featuring rapper Eve and vocal ensemble The A Group.
 Its music video was filmed at the Cecil B. Moore Recreational Center in Philadelphia, where Eve and the rapper Black Thought were in attendance.
 Scott said in an interview for CNN that she spent several summers at the recreation center and that it was at risk of being demolished.
 The video was premiered on April 13 on Essence.com.
 It was later released as the album's second single in the United Kingdom.